 - If you plan to spend time enjoying the outdoor deck, prepare for the strong winds of open water!
 Dress for 15-20 degrees cooler than the ambient temperature in order to be comfortable on the deck.

-- A headband or ear warmer – The biting winds generated by a ferry on open water will numb unprotected ears before your body even has time to get cold.
+- A headband or ear warmer – The biting winds generated by a ferry ride on open water will numb unprotected ears before your body even has time to get cold.
 Plan ahead to be able to cover this sensitive body part- even for summer trips to Seattle.

 - Travel binoculars – Tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry, they come in handy.
 Use binoculars to get a close view of marine wildlife in the waters below deck or on the horizon.
 Get the pair I love at Amazon here.